Common Lawn Diseases & Treatments | Big Easy Contractors

 3. Pests and Insects

 Certain pests damage grass, reducing its ability to fend off infections.
-For example, insects that feed on grass sap can weaken the plant’s defenses against fungal invaders, encouraging diseases like fairy rings or snow mold.
+In the New Orleans area, chinch bugs are a major threat to St. Augustine lawns, especially during hot, dry stretches.
+Insects that feed on grass sap can weaken the plant’s defenses against fungal invaders, encouraging diseases like fairy rings.
+Southern lawn armyworms are another pest Louisiana homeowners should watch for during late summer.

 4. Soil Conditions

 Compacted soil restricts root growth and reduces air circulation, creating an environment ripe for fungal invasion.
-Poor soil lacks nutrients, leaving grass weak and more vulnerable to diseases.
+Much of New Orleans sits on heavy clay soil with poor natural drainage, which holds excess moisture and makes lawns more vulnerable to disease.
+Poor soil lacks nutrients, leaving grass weak and more susceptible to problems.
+Many properties in Mid-City and the Garden District have older soil that benefits from annual aeration and organic amendments.

 Identifying Common Lawn Diseases